 What are the best ski resorts in Canada?
-We break down our neighbors to the North best ski resorts and share our insights into our favorite ski resorts.
+We break down the best Canada ski resorts and share our insights into our favorite ski resorts.
 It may be a hotly contested subject about the best ski resort, but you can’t go wrong with many of these resorts.

 There is no denying that Canada has an abundance of snow and big mountains perfect for ski.
 To make things better Canadian ski resorts are often quiet and locals are loved for their warm welcome.
 Add to the fact that Canadian ski resorts come in at a fraction of the price compared to Switzerland or Colorado and you have a tremendous country to go ski or snowboard.

-Things may change this year as we’re headed to Japan, but the country is our favorite place in the world to snowboard.
+Canada is is our favorite place in the world to snowboard.
 If you’re looking to plan your next ski vacation then check out some of these awesome resorts.
-We’ve been to just about every notable resort in Canada and will keep this list updated as we plan to move the Canadian Rockies is 2019.
+We’ve been to just about every notable resort in Canada and will keep this list updated with the best Canada ski resorts to visit every winter.